Find a Qualified Attorney Near You

 The laws also make it a discriminatory practice for an employer to fail to hire or to fire a U.S. citizen or authorized worker while retaining or hiring a person the employer knows or should know is an unauthorized worker.
 Employers should refer to the federal employment eligibility verification rules.
 Check the requirements for Form I-9.

-For violating any of these laws, employers can lose their business licenses.
+Violating any of these laws can result in employers losing their business licenses.

 Alabama E-Verify Requirements